fleschutz/PowerShell/Docs/enable-god-mode.md

 ## enable-god-mode.ps1 - Enables the god mode

-This script enables the god mode.
+This PowerShell script enables the god mode.
 It adds a new icon to the desktop.

 ## Parameters
 ```powershell